Exponential mixing and limit theorems of quasi-periodically forced 2D stochastic Navier-Stokes Equations in the hypoelliptic setting: Introduction

 \section{Introduction}

-We study the asymptotic statistical properties of time inhomogeneous solution process of the incompressible 2D Navier-Stokes equation driven by a deterministic time-dependent quasi-periodic force and a highly degenerate stochastic force.
-Besides its own interest in the theory of turbulence, the consideration of the system leads to an effective scheme of analyzing the statistical dynamics of time inhomogeneous Markov processes, which is known to be challenging in the literature.
-More specifically, there are three main ingredients of our work for this system:
+We study the asymptotic statistical properties of time inhomogeneous solution processes of the incompressible 2D Navier-Stokes equations driven by a deterministic time quasi-periodic force and a stochastic force that is white in time and degenerate in Fourier space.
+The equation is studied over the two dimensional torus $\To^2: =\mathbb{R}^2/(2\pi)\mathbb{Z}^2$, which in the vorticity form reads